dgdekoning/myFAIR-iKnowIT/README.md

 5. Get the API Key from your account.
 If you do not have an API Key visible for you, create one.
 6. Visit the B2DROP or page and create a folder where you can put your datafiles.
 You can also use the bioinf-galaxian Owncloud if you have an account.
     * If you do not have a B2DROP account please visit: https://b2drop.eudat.eu/index.php/login and click register.
-    * If you have a B2DROP account, please log in and create a new folder.
+    * If you have a B2DROP account, please log in and create a new folder with the name of your investigation.
+    * Add a folder with the name of your study.
-    * Add the .vcf and .ped file to this folder.
+    * Add the .vcf and .ped file to the study folder.
     If you are using the GEO data matrix, please put that file in a folder.
 7. Visit the myFAIR analysis page on 127.0.0.1:8080
 8. Login using your Galaxy API Key and your B2DROP or bioinf-galaxian credentials.
 9. Upload files to the Fuseki server:
     * Click on the "Upload Files" link.
+    * Select the investigation folder and click "See studies".
-    * Select the folder (investigation) where your datafiles are located and click "See files".
+    * Select the study folder where your datafiles are located and click "See files".
     * You will now see the two files you added to this folder in step 6.
     * Choose which file is your datafile (vcf file) and which file is your metadata (ped file).
     * Click "Store Triples" to start the creation of new triples and store them in the Fuseki server.